 NB - don't try this with industrial tea bags.
 The delicate, subtle flavours of leaf tea are not there - and it will just produce grey water.

 Ideally stop the kettle before it reaches the rolling boil - when the small bubbles form along the sides of the kettle.
-Alternatively the warm cup brewing method (see below) is an excellent way to cool the water pre-infusion .
+Alternatively the warm cup infusion method (see below) is an excellent way to cool the water pre-infusion .

 If you are a real stickler and want to get it exactly right most white teas and green teas are best at 70°C. For black and oolong teas use water around 85°C. For herbal infusions use 100°C water, and 70°C for chamomile.

 If you're a convert there are some excellent temperature controlled kettles available out there.

 There are two easy methods to ensure the perfect infusion:

 The two tea pots method - the first tea pot is used to infuse the tea.
 Once the tea has steeped to perfection strain and decant into a second warmed pot.
 Several infusions can be added together.
 This is why our ancestors warmed the tea pot - it wasn't the pot we infused the tea in but the pot we served the tea from.

 The warm cup method - pour freshly boiled water into the number of tea cups required.
 The water can then be returned to the teapot with the tea.
 In this way the water is measured precisely and none will be left in the pot once it has been infused and poured, with the added benefit of a nice warm cup.